Landlord Tips & Tricks

 Once a rental unit becomes another person’s home, the landlord has limited control over it.
 Thus, many landlords, especially new landlords, are confused about their rights during a tenancy.

-Usually, what landlords can’t do after renting their property is determined by their lease agreement and the state the property is in.
+Usually, what landlords can’t do after renting their property is determined by their lease agreement and laws of the state where the property is located.
 Although these things may vary, there are common rights that apply everywhere.

 1. Can’t Enter Without Notification